Aboriginal Legal Aid in BC

 A comprehensive survey of family law, divorce law, and the court process in BC, maintained by a family lawyer as a public service.

-Justice Access Centre (Nanaimo and Vancouver)
+Justice Access Centre (Nanaimo, Vancouver, and Victoria)

 Information about the centre and the services it provides (includes information, assessment, mediation, and referrals).
 The centre can help you solve family law problems without going to court, or prepare you to participate effectively in negotiation, mediation, or the court process.

 Law Courts Center

 Information about free in-person help from paralegals for drafting simple family orders and completing simple family court forms for Supreme Court.
 Also offers low-cost help for temporary foreign workers from countries like the Philippines with children back home to complete uncontested divorce applications.
 The center also offers help and resources for people with civil matters and BC Human Rights Tribunal matters.

 Contains a list of qualified family mediators and information about mediation and how it works.